A BRIEF HISTORY OF BOOTS AND SHOES

 In the 20th century with rising living standards there were a huge variety of styles of shoes.
 In the 1920s women’s shoes were often decorated with beads.
 During the Second World War because leather was in short supply some people wore clogs rather than shoes.
 Then in the 1950s stiletto heels became fashionable for women.
-In the 1950s some women wore strapless shoes called mules.
-For men in the late 1950s shoes with long pointed toes called winkle pickers were popular in the late 1950s.
+In the 1950s some women wore slip on shoes called mules.
+For men in the late 1950s shoes with long pointed toes called winklepickers were popular.
 In the 1960s boots for women came back into fashion and in the 1970s shoes with platform soles were popular for both sexes.
 Meanwhile trainers were designed in 1949 by Adolf Dasler.
 Flip flops were invented in 1956.
 The famous Dr Martens boot was introduced in 1960.

 Last revised 2013